Uru 's Guild of Cartographers

 Time passed.
 Eventually a preliminary agreement was reached.
 (Mid to late 2004)

-The explorers would be allowed to create and operate the engines that unified the D'ni age.
+The explorers would be allowed to create and operate engines that allowed unified access to the D'ni ages.
 The Lords of Cyan would build the last of their secrets into keys, which they would control and issue to explorers.
 Bands of explorers would return to D'ni.

 Hope had existed.
 Cyan Bill was right and wrong.
 Uru LIVE as known in 2004 was never expected to exist again.
-The energies to deliver thousands of explorers to the caverns were gone an no longer available.
+The energies to deliver thousands of explorers to the Cavern were gone an no longer available.
 But, there was hope and the Lords of Cyan are still as mysterious as ever.
-But for awhile there was Un'til Uru and bands of explorers roamed the caverns once again.
+But for awhile there was Un'til Uru and small bands of explorers roamed the Cavern.

-All was not done nor was all glorious.
+All was not complete nor was all glorious.

 The Lords of Cyan never allow those not of the Cyan Worlds to participate in their inner counsels.
 This is as it should be for who likes to be told by outsiders what to do.
-The explorers that returned hope to D’ni, certainly listened to no one.
-They built their own way into D’ni as did the Lords of Cyan in the beginning.
+The explorers wanting to return to D’ni, certainly listened to no one voice.
+They built their own ways into D’ni as the Lords of Cyan did in the beginning.

-NalatesThe politics of the Cyan Worlds is only speculation throughout the rest of the known universe.
-So, why the handling and availability of access keys to the D’ni caverns has changed is a story in itself, may be later I’ll go there.
+NalatesThe politics of Cyan Worlds is only speculation throughout the rest of the known universe.
+So, why the handling and availability of access keys to the D’ni Cavern has changed is a story in itself, may be later I’ll go there.

-But keys were available in the Years of our Lord 2005 and 2006.
+But keys became available in the Years of our Lord 2005 and 2006.

-Explorers found parts of the cavern never visited by any previous explorers.
-Others practiced and learned the skill of writing ages.
-With Cyan's secrets built into Kagi Keys, Hope once again lived.
+Explorers found parts of the Cavern never visited by any previous explorers.
+Others were practicing and learning the skill of writing ages.
+With Cyan's secrets built into Kagi Keys, hope lived explorer might discover the secrets of accessing the D'ni Cavern.

 In early 2006 the Lords sent a message: